-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - Pupils being more prone to peer group isolation than other pupils. - The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in overcoming these barriers. - Information on information sharing and meeting families.
+- Pupils being more prone to peer group isolation than other pupils. - The potential for pupils with SEND and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in overcoming these barriers. - Information on information sharing and meeting families. - Raising cognitive awareness for students with - SEND needs & supporting their emotional health and wellbeing. - Cognitive understanding.